Pablodubco/unit-4-game/README.md

 1. **[General game settings and parameters](#general-game-settings-and-parameters):** a list of properties that change the general behavior of the game.
 1. **[Display elements settings](#display-elements-settings):** a list of properties that specify the classes for dynamically generated elements, mostly for styling purposes.
-1. **[Stats and skills settings](#stats-and-skills-settings):** a list of properties used as tools for storing information.
-Modifying these won't have any effect.
+1. **[Stats and skills settings](#stats-and-skills-settings):** a list of properties that affect the values of stats and how they interact with each other, including damage types and defensive stats for each damage type.
 1. **[In-game dynamic properties](#in-game-dynamic-properties):** a list of properties used as tools for storing information.
 Modifying these won't have any effect.
 1. **[Collections](#collections):** the master collections of [characters](#characters-collection) and [skill objects](#skills-collection).
 Lists and explains their properties.
 1. **[Methods](#methods):** the in-game functions.